luoshaotian/FDTR/README.md

 4. Use 'SelectRarFile' button to select your reference signal file
 5. write some parameters position in 'FitPars' box.    e.g.  3231 means the parameters in  the third row and second column  and in  the third row and first column  in the par file.

 And you will find the two parameter's fitting value is shown in log panel.
 If you want to see the orignal data you can  Select 'pump'/'probe'/'pump-probe' selection in 'Drop Down' button.
 Before changing the selection, you'd better to use 'CleanSreen' button to clean the figure.
-Only when you select 'sensitivity' in 'Drop Down', the right figure can be clean.
+Only when you select 'sensitivity' in 'Drop Down', the right figure can be clear.